Seneca-SRT111-Fall2026/SRT111-Lab1/SRT111-Lab1-Fall2026.md

 - Document program execution with screenshots.

-## Submission Instructions

-### Part A: In-Class Lab
-- Complete all assigned in-class tasks during your scheduled lab.
-- Demonstrate your completed work to the professor before leaving the lab.
-- The professor may ask you to explain portions of your code.
-- No PDF submission is required for Part A unless otherwise instructed.
-- Each task carries 1.25 marks.

-### Part B: Take-Home Lab

-For each task:
-1. Write and save your Python script in VS Code.
-2. Run the script using the VS Code terminal
-3. Take a screenshot that clearly shows:
-   - Your code in the editor.
-   - The terminal output, including your username visible in the terminal.
-4. Insert the screenshots into a Word document under the heading that matches the task name:
-   - Example: **Task5**, **Task6**, **Task7**, etc.
-5. Answer the reflection questions at the end of the lab.
-6. Convert the Word document to PDF.
-Name the PDF file using your Seneca usernmae `yourusername.pdf`.
-7. Submit the PDF file as your final lab submission on Blackboard.
-8. Each task carries 1.25 marks.

  ## Required File Header
-For every Python file created in this lab (task1.py, task2.py, etc.), include the following comment block at the top of the file:
+For every Python file created in this lab (task1.py, task2.py, etc.), include the following comment block at the top of the file.
+If you are working in Jupyter Lab for part A, complete each task in a separate cell and add these comments at the top of the cell.
+Ignore the last `usage` line in this case.
 ```Python
 # Author: Your Name
 # Date: YYYY-MM-DD